brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

       the LA River to over 50 acres of land in the historic core of downtown LA.
       This model can be replicated to regenerate the 52-mile LA River, reconnect it to its floodplain and form a citizens’ utility."
+  - person: nance-klehm
+    event_bio: "Nance Klehm’s work and being lies at the complex intersections of the theory and practice of land politics and soil health.
+Her work as a communicator, translator, curator, provocateur, and medium is internationally recognized in communities of practice ranging from publishing to fine art, environmental justice activism to philosophy, growing to podcasting.
+She lives her work—she writes, facilitates, lectures, teaches, consults, makes, and does.
+She marries these two sets of practice under two organizing structures: Spontaneous Vegetation and Social Ecologies."
 date: 2020-10-02 13:00:00 -0500
 end_date: 2020-10-02 14:30:00 -0500
 series: 5